binwang777/Bin-Wang/index.md

 ## About us
 LHconcat is from the School of Computer Science, Shanxi University.    http://cs.sxu.edu.cn/

-Currently our main direction is low-level vision tasks such as super-resolution, image dehazing, low-light enhancement and image dehazing.
+Currently our main direction is low-level vision tasks such as super-resolution, image dehazing, low-light enhancement and image derain.
 At the same time, we are also actively exploring the combination of high and low-level tasks.
 Such as detection, identification and segmentation in severe weather environments.

 ## Member Introduction